nyctivoe/nyctivoe.github.io/src/content/posts/NOI-2013-Calligraphy.md

 - The ranges are really small, so is there some bruteforce problem?
 - Oh right, we can do dp and bruteforcly maintain the dp states with transitions.
-  - But this is too slow naivly, we need to optimize some summations with prefix sum.
+  - But this is too slow naively, we need to optimize some summations with prefix sum.

 ## Solution: